-The line items are organized as follows: i.
-Revenue and Accounts Receivables; ii.
-Operating capacity; iii.
-Fixed Claims; iv.
-Estimated Claims; v.
-Equity Claims.
+The line items are organized as follows:

+- i.
+Revenue and Accounts Receivables

+- ii.
+Operating Capacity

+- iii.
+Fixed Claims

+- iv.
+Estimated Claims

+- v.
+Equity Claims

 Thorough the semester, we will translate our knowledge of the business environment and company's current status to form predictions about future financial performance and conditions.
+This will prepare you for Advanced Financial Statement Analysis in which the forecasted information is applied to various valuation models.

 The course has a very practical emphasis.
 We will apply the tools and concepts via a series of class exercises.
-You will be assessed based on a mid-term exam, on-line mini tests as well as a group project/presentation.
+You will be assessed based on a mid-term exam, a final exam, on-line mini tests, pop quizzes as well as a group project/presentation.